Roseville shooting suspect Jackson Pinney taken into custody near Granite Bay

 GRANITE BAY -- Police say Jackson Pinney, the suspect in Wednesday's shootings in Citrus Heights and Roseville, has been arrested.

-The Roseville Police Department says Pinney was taken into custody a little after 4 p.m. on Thursday near Douglas Boulevard and Auburn-Folsom Road.
+The Roseville Police Department says Pinney's vehicle was spotted Thursday afternoon in the area of Auburn-Folsom and Eureka roads.
+Officers then located him and he was taken into custody a little after 4 p.m. near Douglas Boulevard and Auburn-Folsom Road.

-Authorities have said that the threat that caused some lawmakers to evacuate from the California State Capitol Thursday was prompted by the Roseville shooting.
+Authorities have said that the threat that caused some lawmakers to evacuate from the California State Capitol on Thursday was prompted by Wednesday's Roseville shooting.

 According to the Senate Rules Committee, the State Capitol building was on heightened alert and partially evacuated Thursday morning due to a credible threat, which was allegedly made by the same suspect who shot at a Kaiser Permanente hospital on Wednesday night, Roseville police told CHP.